-Explicit or tacit organizational values and norms, organizational culture, that influence the team as well as values developed within the team add up to team process complexity.
-In the ICT

-Work teams are regularly urged to reorganize and rebalance - or actualize - e. g. work processes, interpersonal work settings (such as distributed collaboration), tool use, communication channels with clients and stakeholders, interfaces with other parts of the organization, or team norms and personal values to encounter yet unfamiliar work circumstances.
-Therefor, team structuring provides stability, but needs to be kept sufficiently flexible.
+Explicit or tacit organizational values and norms, organizational culture, that influence the team as well as values developed within the team add up to team process complexities.
+In the ICT industry, fast-paced technology advancement is regular.
+The constraints of business cases affect team leadership complexity.
+Work teams are regularly urged to reorganize and rebalance - or actualize - e. g. work processes, interpersonal work settings (such as distributed collaboration), tool use, communication channels with clients and stakeholders, interfaces with other parts of the organization, or team norms and personal values to encounter